Condor Primitive Mountain Knife

 My Notes

 This is useful because it stays practical.
-Big camp knives get silly fast when they stop doing normal jobs well.
+Big camp knives get silly fast when they stop doing normal jobs well, and this one still works around food, fire prep, and camp repair without feeling like a costume piece.

 • Oil and dry the blade if it gets wet.